Physics-informed neural networks for gravity currents reconstruction from limited data: Numerical results

 \subsection{Inference accuracy}

 The overall reconstruction error is reported in Table \ref{table:overall} and for all cases, the error is lower than $18\%$.
-In Figure~\ref{fig:snapZ1}, we show the reconstructed fields in the vicinity of the symmetry plane ($z=L_z/2$).
+In Fig.~\ref{fig:snapZ1}, we show the reconstructed fields in the vicinity of the symmetry plane ($z=L_z/2$).
 It is clear that the PINN approach allows to recover the main flow structure and provides a description of the pressure $p$ and the velocity $w$ while being absent from the training datasets.
 We stress out that for the case \emph{3D-LIF}, the density field is simply regressed thus the corresponding error is very low ($\simeq0.5\%$) and the density field is indistinguishable from the reference solution.
-Since the error on the pressure is less than $10\%$ for all cases, we focus the rest of the discussion on the density and velocity fields.
+The pressure has proven to be inferred accurately for all cases, with an error less than $10\%$, and varies little in the $z$-direction thus we focus the rest of the discussion on the density and velocity fields.

-The evolution of the error as a function of the time and space coordinates is given in Figure~\ref{fig:distriberror}.
+The evolution of the error as a function of the time and space coordinates is given in Fig.~\ref{fig:distriberror} of Appendix~\ref{app:distrierror}.
 In general, the observed error depends little on the $x$ and $t$ coordinates but depends significantly on the $y$ and $z$ coordinates.
 Indeed, we observe that the error is concentrated in the near-wall zone $y=0$ and $z=0$ which correspond to zones of steep gradients.
-In particular, for \emph{PLIF-PIV} the reconstruction error can reach up to $20\%$ which results in unrealistic predictions, as shown by the reconstructed fields at $z=0.034$ Figure~\ref{fig:snapZ0}.
+In particular, for \emph{PLIF-PIV} the reconstruction error can reach up to $20\%$ which results in unrealistic predictions, as shown by the reconstructed fields at $z=0.034$ in Fig.~\ref{fig:snapZ0} of Appendix \ref{app:isowall}.

 Surprisingly for case \emph{LAT}, which corresponds to the smallest dataset, we are able to infer the main flow features and the errors are still acceptable.
 This illustrates the potential of spatially-averaged data in the context of flow reconstruction by PINNs.
 Indeed combining \emph{LAT} observations with one and two additional 2D-2C PIV measurements improves dramatically the accuracy of the inference : the results of the \emph{LAT-PIV} case outperform the \emph{PLIF-PIV} ones and for the case \emph{LAT-2PIV} the accuracy of the reconstruction is equivalent or better than that obtained for the case \emph{3D-LIF}, with notably an error on $u$-velocity twice as low, see Table~\ref{table:overall}.